Security

 .env File Permissions

-Section titled “.env File Permissions”The .env file contains the two master secrets and should be restricted:
+Section titled “.env File Permissions”The .env file contains the master secrets and should be restricted:

 chmod 600 .envEnsure it is listed in .gitignore.